-Great product design is about much more than individual features and visual appeal.
-Designers need to consider all of the needs that may arise for end users and comfortably meet them while giving an overall sense of balance and completeness to the experience.
-Well thought out design of user interfaces and the overall user experience can speak volumes about the character and intentions of an organisation or project, often adding significant value without needing to say a word.
+Great product & software design is about much more than individual features and visual appeal.
+User interface designers need to consider all of the needs that may arise for end users and comfortably meet them while giving an overall sense of balance and completeness too.
+Well thought out user interface design and the overall user experience can speak volumes about the character and intentions of an organisation or project, often adding significant value without needing to say a word.

 User Experience: The broader aspects of the experience of using a system or product - beyond simply using the software.
 All aspects of the total experience are relevant, including customer support, marketing, packaging, styles of communication, symbolism, product usability and ease of access to information.

 User Interface: The elements of a computer system that human users interact with as they access and use the features of the system.
 Currently most often focused around on-screen, visual components that are manipulated by mouse, keyboard and touch.

 Designing technology, systems and websites requires a balance of awareness of both the digital and the human elements of the process.
 The complete experience of a person accessing a website, for example, goes beyond the design of the web pages themselves and encompasses every other interaction they have with the organisation, their teams, products and services.
 The process of optimising the software and website interface elements, such as the buttons and boxes we currently see on websites, is generally referred to as User Interface Design.
 Optimisation of the broader overview of how the person experiences contact with the organisation and it's offerings is referred to as User Experience Design.

 Almost everything in our human world has been designed - from the structure of our homes, to businesses and public events - User Experiences and User Experience Design are all around us.
 However, not all of the designs are effective and sometimes they have not been thought through much at all!
 Deliberate User Experience Design consciously structures the process of understanding the real needs of a person who uses a particular piece of technology, product or service and seeks to meet those needs in a complete and holistic way.